MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-configure-network-settings-on-a-host-by-using-a-logical-switch-in-VMM.md

 After you perform the procedures in this topic, as a best practice, review the procedures in [How to bring host network adapters into compliance with logical switch settings in VMM](How-to-bring-host-network-adapters-into-compliance-with-logical-switch-settings-in-VMM.md).

-**Account requirements** To complete these procedures, you must be a member of the Administrator user role or a member of the Delegated Administrator user role where the management scope includes the host group where the Hyper\-V host is located.
+**Account requirements** To complete these procedures, you must be a member of the Administrator user role or a member of the Delegated Administrator user role where the management scope includes the host group where the Hyper-V host is located.

 ## <a name="BKMK_use"></a>Specify whether a network adapter is used for virtual machines, host management, neither, or both
-Regardless of any logical switches you are using in your network configuration, you must specify whether a network adapter in a host is used for virtual machines, host management, neither, or both. \(The host must already be under management in VMM.\)
+Regardless of any logical switches you are using in your network configuration, you must specify whether a network adapter in a host is used for virtual machines, host management, neither, or both.
+(The host must already be under management in VMM.)

 #### To specify whether a network adapter is used for virtual machines, host management, neither, or both